 Rock Choir is much more than a choir – it’s a multi layered singing experience.
 The power of music, meeting new friends and performing at life changing events, together contribute to an emotional and powerful journey for their members.
 They have been perfecting Rock Choir for ten years now and have achieved an award-winning standard of excellence in both the educational and emotional aspects of what they try to do.

-2017 marks the 71st year of the Isle of Sheppey St John Ambulance Band.
-Over the years the band has gone from strength to strength and has played at events all over the Country and Europe.
+Over the years, the Isle of Sheppey St John Ambulance Band has gone from strength to strength and has played at events all over the Country and Europe.
 Performing at local fetes and carnivals to higher profile occasions such as the Lord Mayor’s Show, Disneyland Paris, Menin Gate and for HM Queen.
 The band is very proud of its heritage and works hard to maintain the high standards and traditions that have evolved from its beginnings.
 All the musicians are volunteers and come from the Island.
-Dean Faulkner, the Band Master explained ‘we are delighted to be supporting the 2017 Kent County Show, it is one of the largest event in Kent and a great family day out and we are looking forward in performing our new displays and tunes.’

 The Invicta Jazz Orchestra: a friendly group of approximately 30 amateur musicians with a huge variety of ages from GCSE students to retired!
 Previously they have played at Whitstable Oyster Festival, Sevenoaks Festival, Faversham Festival, Cranbrook Music Festival and The Marlborough Jazz Festival.
 Their director of music, Scott Jenkins, was a founder member of the band.
 Scott spent 3 years at Middlesex University Studying a BA in Music (Jazz) and a year of teaching.
 He served several years with the Kent Youth Jazz Orchestra and his work with the National Youth Jazz Orchestra led him down the funk and fusion line.